open-telemetry/opentelemetry-collector-contrib/pkg/ottl/LANGUAGE.md

 OTTL is intended as a domain-specific language (DSL) for telemetry mutation and generation, and is not intended to be used as a general-purpose programming language.

-OTTL has been designed to work directly with [pdata](https://github.com/open-telemetry/opentelemetry-collector/tree/main/pdata).
+OTTL has been designed to work directly with [pdata](https://github.com/open-telemetry/opentelemetry-collector/tree/main/pdata), but can operate on other data formats.
-While OTTL can work with external data formats due to being implemented directly in Go instead of on top of a custom VM, it is not expressly intended to perform operations that don't touch pdata in some way.

 ### Editors